Cauda Equina Syndrome Claims

 How do cauda equina syndrome claims arise?

 Most episodes of back pain and/or sciatica in one leg will get better with time.
-Straightforward treatment is usually managed by GPs without the need for hospital referral.
+Treatment is usually managed by GPs without the need for hospital referral.

 However, there are some symptoms that have to be handled very carefully as they may need specialist investigation, referral or at least specific warnings to be given to the patient as to what to do if the symptoms get worse.